 About the Author

-Chris Lippert is a Senior Associate at Schellman and is based in Atlanta, GA.
-With more than 5 years of experience in information assurance, Chris has a concentration in SOC and privacy engagements.
-He is a member of the International Association of Privacy Professionals (IAPP) and advocates for privacy by design and the adequate protection of personal data in today’s business world.More Content by Chris Lippert
+Chris Lippert is a Privacy Technical Lead and Manager at Schellman based out of Atlanta, GA.
+With more than five years of experience in information assurance, Chris has a concentration in privacy-related engagements.
+He is an active member of the Information Systems Audit and Control Association (ISACA) and International Association of Privacy Professionals (IAPP) and advocates for privacy by design and the adequate protection of personal data in today's business world.More Content by Chris Lippert